ZeroElectric/Raylib-CSharp-Vinculum/README.md

 ### **I ran the Example project in a profiler.
 What are all these `sbyte[]` arrays being allocated?**
   - A pool of `sbyte[]` arrays are allocated for string marshalling purposes, to avoid runtime allocations.

-### TIP: You might want to use the `global using directive` to create aliases like the following to make C# code function more like the raylib C examples.
+### TIP: You might want to use the `global using directive` to create aliases like the following to make C# function more like the raylib C examples.
   ```csharp
   global using static ZeroElectric.Vinculum.Raylib;
   global using static ZeroElectric.Vinculum.RayMath;